cloudflare/cloudflare-docs/content/magic-transit/_partials/graphql/_query-magic-transit-bandwidth-graphql.md

   publishResources: false
   render: never
   list: never
+inputParameters: productName
 ---

-# Querying Magic Transit tunnel bandwidth analytics with GraphQL
+# Querying Magic $1 tunnel bandwidth analytics with GraphQL

-In this example, you are going to use the GraphQL Analytics API to query Magic Transit ingress tunnel traffic over a specified time period.
+In this example, you are going to use the GraphQL Analytics API to query $1 ingress tunnel traffic over a specified time period.

-The following API call will request Magic Transit ingress tunnel traffic over a one-hour period and output the requested fields.
+The following API call will request $1 ingress tunnel traffic over a one-hour period and output the requested fields.
 Be sure to replace `CLOUDFLARE_ACCOUNT_ID`, `CLOUDFLARE_EMAIL`, and `CLOUDFLARE_API_KEY` with your email and API credentials, and adjust the `datetime_geq` and `datetime_leq` values as needed.

 The following example queries for ingress traffic.
 To query for egress, change the value in the direction filter.